chapter two

 This chapter covers

-• Key design concepts and architecture for intelligent advisor systems
+• Design concepts and architecture for intelligent advisor systems

-• How hybrid systems leverage the complementary strengths of KGs and LLMs
+• How hybrid systems use the complementary strengths of KGs and LLMs

-• Integration strategies for combining KGs and LLMs in intelligent advisor systems
+• Combining KGs and LLMs in intelligent advisor systems

-In this chapter, we embark on a journey to explore the foundational concepts behind intelligence and intelligent behavior, which are essential for designing effective systems for our purposes.
-At the core of our discussion lies the application of knowledge graphs (KGs) and large language models (LLMs) to solve highly complex problems, like helping physicians heal patients, aiding law enforcement analysts in fighting crime, assisting credit card providers in combating fraud and many others.
-These types of problems require the combination of existing knowledge and context with reasoning capabilities, to build proper intelligent systems.
+This chapter explores the foundational concepts behind intelligence and intelligent behavior.
+At the core of our discussion lies the application of knowledge graphs (KGs) and large language models (LLMs) to solve highly complex problems by combining existing knowledge and context with reasoning and natural language understanding capabilities to build intelligent systems.

-To make informed decisions about the trustworthiness and safety of intelligent systems for critical applications – that are the type of systems we would like to design and implement in this book –, we must know how these systems operate internally, avoiding the attribution of capacities they lack while leveraging their genuine capabilities.
-Understanding the inner workings of intelligent systems is crucial for AI practitioners.
-By dissecting the functioning of these systems, we can better understand their limitations and leverage their potential.
+To make informed decisions about the trustworthiness and safety of intelligent systems for critical applications, we must understand how these systems operate internally, avoiding attributing capacities they lack while using their genuine capabilities.
+By dissecting the functioning of these systems, we can better understand their limitations and take advantage of their potential.

 2.1 What is intelligence?